Diamondbacks vs Tigers: Odds, Spread, and Total

 Diamondbacks vs Tigers Betting Trends

-- The total has gone under in six of Arizona's last six games.
+- The total has gone UNDER in six of Arizona's last seven games.

-- The total has gone over in four of Detroit's last five games against Arizona.
+- The total has gone OVER in five of Detroit's last six games against Arizona.

 Diamondbacks vs Tigers Injury Reports